3 min read (Articles narrated by Mabel)

 Obviously, I am a bit bias since I was from a rescue, but overall, one is not better than the other.
 It’s all a matter of opinion.
 I would suggest looking at both though because you never know where the perfect dog for you will be.

 If you’re looking to bring home a dog as soon as possible, a shelter is likely better.
 However, if you are okay taking the extra time to get a rescue dog, then that’s okay too!
-There’s no right or wrong when it comes to saving a dog.

 Don’t be afraid to ask questions when looking for your perfect family member.
 Nothing is guaranteed with a dog, but both rescues and shelters can give you specific information about how the dog has behaved so far.